Can Credit Cards be Used During Bankruptcy?

 Chapter 13 Bankruptcy usually has a 3-5 year Plan.
 Yet many times, during the 3-5 years, you are able to apply for credit.

 Most creditors cancel all credit cards/lines/charging privileges upon the filing of a bankruptcy.
-Credit lines with zero balances are also cancelled.
-Even if you are current on your credit lines/cards, they are cancelled by your creditor.
+Credit lines with zero balances are also canceled.
+Even if you are current on your credit lines/cards, they are canceled by your creditor.

 Now you are on your way to only spending what you can afford for the time being.

 - You will be able to get credit again.